 - Planning: Create an implementation plan, schedule, test plan, rollback plan, and communication plan.

 - Evaluation: Evaluate the changes risk, priority, nature to determine change type and process.

-- Review: Review change plan as appropriate to the change type.
+- Review: Review the change plan as appropriate to the change type.

-- Approval: Obtain approval of change by management authority.
+- Approval: Obtain approval of the change by the management authority.

 - Communication: Communicate about changes with the appropriate parties.